AliciaDLove1/Alicia-Love-ML-Course-/README.md

 I am committed to continuous learning, technical excellence, and building a career that blends analytical thinking, structured problem solving, and the transformative power of data.

+This repository contains my completed work for Machine Learning Modules 1 and 2.
+Module 1 did not include a lab component, but Module 2 includes both a lab and an assignment.
+In the Lab 1 overview, you will notice a repetition of the work from Assignment 1, since the lab reinforces the same foundational skills introduced earlier.